 When you make a one-time donation, please select General Fund from the drop down list.
 Or if you would like to donate towards something specific, scroll down this page to look through current giving opportunities which are part of our Evangelism & Equipping Fund (bibles, pastoral care), Community Outreach Fund (Small Projects Program, family support), or Capital Projects Fund (House of Refuge, dorms).

 There is a great need for roof repairs to be made on past house builds.
-While the materials and techniques we use to build the houses are up to standard, often damage still occurs.
+While the materials and techniques we use to build the houses are up to standard, damage still occurs.
 This is mainly due to weather.
 San Quintin is in a hurricane zone and often gets hit with strong winds and rain.
-The heat also contributes to aging and drying out the roofing material faster than we would see in Canada.
-Often families cannot afford to get their roof properly repaired, so they save money to purchase and install tarps.
-This is, of course, a temporary solution.
-Funding for each roof project is $400 CAD.
+Often families cannot afford to have the roof properly repaired, purchasing and installing tarps instead.

 Every year OLOCM receives donations from visiting teams and individuals in the form of clothing, school supplies, dishes, tools, hygiene items, toys and more!
 These donations are distributed to local pastors to give to families in need.
 Teams also gather items to pass on to the families they build homes for.
 Our current warehouse is bursting at the seams and we need more space to organize and collect these donations.
 In addition to donations, space is needed for pre-purchased household items and supplies for the house builds, such as tables and chairs.